 - Nomadic Notes by James Clark is one of the most comprehensive blogs on the topics of long-term travel and nomadic travel.
-James has been travelling the world since 2003 while running a location independent travel business.
+James has been traveling the world since 2003 while running a location-independent travel business.
 On his blog, James shares a wealth of knowledge built on decades of travel and running businesses.

 - Tim Ferriss, the man who wrote the bible for digital nomadism the world over, The Four Hour Workweek, no longer lives the lifestyle he espoused in the book.
 He’s more of a millionaire godfather to techies and lifestyle design entrepreneurs who likes to travel from time to time.
 But it can’t be denied that his book helped spark ideas for thousands of businesses, create independent boss-free lifestyles for countless people, and kicked off the whole location independent lifestyle business trend.

 - Chris Guillebeau visited every country in the world and documented his journey on his excellent travel blog.
 His book The $100 Startup is a great read if you’re looking for ideas for a side hustle business.

 - Matthew Karsten, A.K.A. the Expert Vagabond, is a superb blogger and photographer.
 And an all-around nice guy.
 Check out my Older Digital Nomad interview with Matt.